dlcs/protagonist/docs/rfcs/022-stub-assets.md

 When creating spaces, customers will get the next available int identifier, or they can specify their own.
 The special space needs a set identifier that can't be used - we could pick an arbitrary number, say 10 or 100, but this could be used by an existing customer.
 The alternative is to use a number that won't already be in use, the suggested space is `0` - this won't be used elsewhere and reads better in URLs than a negative space or something like `int.MaxValue`.

+> [!NOTE]
-There is an outstanding bug highlighting that it is possible to create spaces <= 0, this should be addressed as part of implementing [#997](https://github.com/dlcs/protagonist/issues/997).
+> There is an outstanding bug highlighting that it is possible to create spaces <= 0, this should be addressed as part of implementing [#997](https://github.com/dlcs/protagonist/issues/997).

 > [!WARNING]
 > Ideally we would be able to restrict the access of space 0 to specific callers or operations only.